Barium hydroxide: Laboratory uses

 Barium hydroxide is used in analytical chemistry for the titration of weak acids, particularly organic acids.
-Its clear aqueous solution is guaranteed to be free of carbonate, unlike those of sodium hydroxide and potassium hydroxide, as barium carbonate is insoluble in water.
+Its aqueous solution, if clear, is guaranteed to be free of carbonate, unlike those of sodium hydroxide and potassium hydroxide, as barium carbonate is insoluble in water.
 This allows the use of indicators such as phenolphthalein or thymolphthalein (with alkaline colour changes) without the risk of titration errors due to the presence of carbonate ions, which are much less basic.

 Barium hydroxide is occasionally used in organic synthesis as a strong base, for example for the hydrolysis of esters and nitriles, and as a base in aldol condensations.

 There are several uses for barium hydroxide such as to hydrolyse one of the two equivalent ester groups in dimethyl hendecanedioate.

-Barium hydroxide has also been used, as well, in the decarboxylation of amino acids liberating barium carbonate in the process.
+Barium hydroxide has also been used in the decarboxylation of amino acids liberating barium carbonate in the process.

 It is also used in the preparation of cyclopentanone, diacetone alcohol and D-gulonic γ-lactone.